zubairehman/flutter_boilerplate_project/README.md

 - Added usecases layers to describe specification of service

-## Before you get started, make sure writted by jasonahn

-that you should understand that you should have concept of Mobx by [mobx](https://mobx.pub/getting-started#prepare)

-## How to add Data repository writted by jasonahn
+## How to add data repository model

 1. Define singleton Model Api module in `newtork_module.dart` with `@provide` annotaion